Caution Updated:

 Will there be more HCI program funds awarded?

-The City has now committed all of the $60M investment originally approved in 2023 for delivery under the HCI.
+The City has now committed all of the $60M investment originally approved in 2023 for delivery under the HCI, plus the additional $12.5M reallocated to this successful program in 2026 due to the strength of the competitive pool of applications.

 Some of the projects received funding through other City grants, why does the City allow grant stacking?